 - A6.
 Inappropriate or offensive tattoos must be covered at all times while in the building or at a school-sponsored activity. - A7.
 No headgear (hats, hoods, bandanas, sweatbands, curlers, etc.) may be worn inside the building with the exception of those required during lab time, while in the cafeteria during transition time, or for religious purposes. - A8.
 No sunglasses may be worn in the building. - A9.
-Upper body clothing: No bare midriff or excessively tight or revealing tops may be worn. - A10.
+Upper body clothing: No bare midriff or excessively tight or revealing tops may be worn.
+No bodysuits may be worn. - A10.
 Lower body clothing: Items must be hemmed.
 Pants, shorts or skirts must not sag.
 Yoga or yoga-type pants will not be permitted.
 Skirts, shorts and dresses must be at least finger-tip length.
 No sleepwear, leggings, or other excessively tight-fitting items may be worn.
-Undergarments should not be visible. - A11.
+Undergarments should not be visible.
+No bodysuits may be worn. - A11.
 Slippers or footwear, such as flip flops, deemed unsafe are not permitted.